ISISComputingGroup/ibex_developers_manual/pv_switching.rst

 2. On initialisation the factory will then query the InstrumentSwitchers class for the specific Switcher class that handles that type of switching

 3. The original class that wanted the PV will subsequently ask the factory for PVs, providing the channel type and PV address.
-This will be provided as a SwitchableInitialiseOnSubscribeObservable that can be subscribed to for value changes.
+This will be provided as a SwitchableObservable that can be subscribed to for value changes.

 4. Before providing the new Observable object the factory will register it with the relevant Switcher class, each of which holds a list of all Switchable objects that it is required to switch.
 The Switchable Observable is also provided with a reference to the switcher so that it can remove itself from the relevant list if it is closed for any reason.